National Recovery Administration: The Blue Eagle

-Other Uses

 In addition to businesses displaying posters in storefront windows, in advertising, and in packaging and labels, American consumers and businesses used the Blue Eagle in a variety of other ways.
 Citizen consumers stitched the logo onto doilies, tapestries, and quilts to show their allegiance to the program.
 Grassroots quilt makers designed, constructed, and displayed quilts bearing the symbol, not following one pattern source, but creating their own.
 Some of these quilt makers sent their Blue Eagle quilts as gifts to the Roosevelts.
 Like any other art, there is more meaning behind these quilts than being simply quilts; the NRA and Blue Eagle were a big enough impact for artists to incorporate it into their work.
 Other items that used the Blue Eagle symbol include buttons, picture frames, candy boxes and tape packaging.
 The most famous use of the Blue Eagle is perhaps as an NFL team name, when the franchise from Philadelphia named their team the Eagles.
 Bert Bell and Lud Wray purchased the team in 1933 and changed the name of the team in honor of the NRA.